ONLYOFFICE/onlyoffice-plone/README.md

     ./bin/instance fg
     ```
 If you have a working Plone instance, you can install plugin by adding the project files to the src directory:
-1. In the src directory create the onlyoffice.connector directory.
+1. In the src directory create the onlyoffice.plone directory.
-2. Put your project files received by git into the onlyoffice.connector directory.
+2. Put your project files received by git into the onlyoffice.plone directory.
 3. Edit the buildout.cfg file:
      ```
      [buildout]